Chinmayananda Saraswati: Launch of spiritual movement

-In 1951, flying in the face of orthodox Hindu traditions but with the blessings of his guru, Chinmayananda decided to bring the teachings of Vedanta to the masses.
+In 1951, flying in the face of orthodox Hindu traditions but with the blessings of his guru, Swami Chinmayananda decided to bring the teachings of Vedanta to the masses.
 In May of that year, he left the Himalayas with a plan to set out on an all-India tour and to visit places of worship to see how Hindu religious heritage was being handed down.
 He said of that time: "I was miserably disillusioned and disappointed about ... the stuff doled out as the best in Hinduism. ...
 My experiences during those five months of roaming only strengthened my conviction that I must execute ...
 Upanishad Jñāna Yajña sessions (lecture series) all over India, in all the great cities."

-Chinmayananda held his first lecture series at a Ganesha temple in the city of Pune in December 1951.
+Swami Chinmayananda held his first lecture series at a Ganesha temple in the city of Pune in December 1951.
 His audiences soon swelled from a handful into thousands.
 Army officers from the Southern Command attended and the audience overflowed into the lanes near the temple.
 Everyone in the audience, man and woman, across all social strata, was asked to participate in the rituals.